tvdboom/ATOM/docs_sources/api/models/knn.md

 <td width="80%" class="td_params">
 <p>
 <strong>verbose: int or None, optional (default=None)</strong><br>
 Verbosity level of the transformers in the pipeline.
 If None, it leaves them to their original verbosity.
+Note that this is not the pipeline's own verbose parameter.
+To change that, use the <code>set_params</code>
+method.
 </p>
 </td>
 </tr>